 - Don’t express yourself using diverse font style.
 It will be a major headache for hiring managers.
 Always use standard fonts at all cost.
 A clean sans serif font is preferable for most modern resumes.

 - Do make sure to state your contact details clearly—either in the footer or header part of your resume—in order for hiring managers to know how to contact you.

 - Do add links to your portfolio.
 One of the most convenient ways for hiring managers to reach you is through an online portfolio.
 This should be written beneath your name at the top section.

 - Do determine your accomplishments.
 Write down the number of people you supervised or worked with, including the number of projects you managed.

-- Don’t colored papers.
+- Don’t color papers.
 This is not about being artsy with your craft.
-As much as possible, keep your resume formal and presentable.
+As much as possible, keep your resume examples formal and presentable.
 Always plain white bond paper.

 - Don’t include your political or religious beliefs to prevent any future controversy.

 To draw hiring managers’ attention, start with showing off a remarkable resume packed with full relevant details and accurate format.
 If you have these, then you are ready to the next level—that is, an interview.
 So for well-written resumes, Template.net is your go-to.